slamice/wri/Other stories/Pinkys-swear.md

 The swear echoed the garden, running through it gallantly like an olympic triumph.
 Pinky suddenly realized what he unleashed, and to his horror the wrinkles and aghasts on people's faces were petrified, making them appear more prominent.
 Some people's mouths were upended in wide o's coupled with glaring eyes.
 Everyone stood stone white for a moment.
 Pinky's world stood still.
 A twisted ode hung above them all.

 Sensing a familiar presence, Pinky knew before even looking that his aunt was staring right through him.
 Into his exasperated face he saw her shock.
 The family!
 Our Town!
 Pinky's humility!
-His words dumped all of those into oblivion, and he stared down at them as they fell, mouth agape.
+His swear dumped all of those into oblivion, and he stared down at them as they fell, mouth agape.
 He reached out, but his his hands were too far greased with sweat.
 So they only strained through his fingers.

 His father stepped up behind the formed crowd, slowly.
 He was distilled in an agony only a parent could know, ashamed and betrayed, having just watched Pinky cast aside all his life lessons.
 "Why, son?!"
 He barely said, overstruck by grief.
 Pinky tried to mouth something, but it only appeared as an imaginative gesture.
 The many shocked hating eyes froze those words and nailed them deep down his gullet.